Updated: 2022/Sep/29

 MKKYUA Can be set to "yes" or "no".
 Indicates whether Kyua (the

-testing infrastructure used by NetBSD) is built and
+testing infrastructure used by NetBSD) will be built and

 Default: "no" until the import of Kyua is done and